gglouser/brainfree/README.md

 | '.'     | `readPtr >>= putChar . cellToChar`   |
 | ','     | `getChar >>= writePtr . charToCell`  |

+In the actual implementation, we represent the program using a regular algebraic data type first because that form lends itself much better to static optimization.
+The program in BF monad form has code hidden behind lambdas.

-Loops can be implemented using the full power of recursion and monads.
+Loops *could* be implemented using the full power of recursion and monads.
 Assume that a loop body (everything between a balanced pair of `[...]`) has already been translated into our monad `Free BFF ()`.
 Then the loop is: